 Service and Atmosphere

 Bywater is located on a quaint small street in Warren, RI located near the waterfront (perhaps the reason for the name, “by water?”).
 The purposefully worn wood-plank sign carries the name of the restaurant over the door and gives a great representation of the forthcoming dining experience, which is essentially a finely crafted rustic quality.
 The interior is small with a few tables lining the walls as well as a bar area.
-The decor is simply, yet warm and modern with pastoral wood touches.
+The decor is simple, yet warm and modern with pastoral wood touches.
 The hosts and servers are all incredibly friendly and knowledgeable about the somewhat small, yet frequently changing menu if you need help deciding between some of the delicious offerings or house-crafted cocktails.

 Before deciding to go to Bywater, my wife and I peeked at the online menu and noted its concise nature.
 The one page menu didn’t showcase a lot of items, but the ones described all sounded interesting enough to pique our interest.
 Unfortunately, the online menu isn’t up to date with what is actually offered in the restaurant as it changes “daily.”
 So, we had a sense of what to expect although the menu we experienced carried almost completely different entrees.
 Everything we tried was not only fantastic, but inspired us to mimic the recipes at home the following week!